benjaminpotter/stow/README.md

 Waybar is a third-party extension to sway.
 It is a command-line instruction that is invoked by the sway manager during `bar` draws.
 In my sway config, this happens at `bar swaybar_command waybar` or something.
 I prefer a drastically simplified status bar, so my waybar configuration reflects that.

+ - Add battery
+ - Add network
-It just contains network, battery, and time modules.
+ - Add date and time
+ - Add volume

 #### xdg
 I like using lowercase directory names.
 This clashes with the default